freedomlayer/offset/CODE_GUIDELINES.md

     with numbers (addition, subtraction, multiplication, safe casting etc.).
     Always prefer those over checking inequalities manually.

-Security and safety in CSwitch are of higher priority than efficiency.
-Always prefer the safer code over the fast code.

 ### Easy to read code